iZeaoGamer/Zector/major.md

 - Fix typo for Guardian CE.
 It's meant to be Guardian, not Gaudian!
 Silly me.
 - Added "NEW" tags for those categories and CE's that are classed as "NEW" for this season in /enchant.
+- Added a new parmater to Enchant - string $enchantClass This will be used to identify the enchant name / id class just for future implementations.
+With this, we've added:
+* A error message - The enchantment you specified must either match more of the current enchantment level.
+The enchantment level you specified can't either:
+A. Be the same as the current enchantment level.
+B. Be less than the current enchantment level, since then you'll be wasting more tokens!
+Let's be safe, aye, and do it the easier way = Less complaints of losing tokens over having the enchantment level less than the current enchantment level you have.

+- Added a null check to ensure getLevel() isn't null when selecting a enchantment that you haven't yet received.
+If getLevel() is null, it'll return the level as zero. getLevel() will only become null if the enchantment selected isn't on your item.
+- Upgraded the Tokens cost for Beaconator and Dragon hunter.
+Thanks @IST | YT for that!
+- Removed LifeSteal from /enchant - It was meant to be removed, but for some reason, it was still displaying in /enchant.
+- Added Tree Feller ability.
+- Added new CE: KillAura.
+Description: Hits Multiple entities at once.
+- Fixed DeepWounds from being too overpowered.
+Because of this major fix, I have decided to buff the max enchantment for DeepWounds to Level 10.
+Trust me, it isn't as OP as before.
+Hence why I buffed it.
+Aren't I just a genius now? ;P
+- Fixed /mctop from not updating until the server restarts.
+It now updates live, on the server.
+- Removed Custom Enchantment: Explosive because of how OP it was.
+We have replaced this with Kill Aura Custom Enchant, which is explained above.
+- More than one entity should now be damaged with Kill Aura Enchantment.
+The more Levels you go up with Kill Aura CE, the more further you can hit the mobs or players.
+The max is 3 because of its OPness.
+- Added back the good ol /vanish system
+- You can no longer be damaged in /vanish.
+- You can no longer be killed in /vanish.
+- Recoded how /enchant stores data - Instead of retrieving Player data using its player.yml file, it'll now create a new file called "data.yml".
+This will offer: Player name, Enchant name, and Total cost.
+This is all storted in the data.yml file, and this is also apart of the S7 data recode update.
+- Fixed a bug, where removing all of the enchantments from /enchant would still show up as enchanted within your item.
+This bug was introduced back in S5, and should've been fixed in S6, but for some reason, the new update removed it. :think: .
+Though, this fix should be re-added, and ready for S7 of OP Prisons.
+- Fixed enchant data not being stored properly.